Victory Vertical

-The Victory Vertical also known as the G.I. piano or G.I.
-Steinway was a piano manufactured by Steinway & Sons for US troops in World War II.
-The company had been ordered to cease manufacture of pianos during the war, to reduce the use of war materials, but was asked, in 1942, to produce a model suitable for use by the US military.
+The Victory Vertical, also known as the G.I. piano or G.I.
+Steinway, was a piano manufactured by Steinway & Sons for US troops in World War II.
+The company had been ordered to cease manufacture of pianos during the war, to reduce the use of war materials, but was asked in 1942 to produce a model suitable for use by the US military.

 The Victory Vertical was designed to be robust and small enough to travel by aircraft or ship.
-Its construction used just 10% of the metal required by a traditional piano and the components were designed for longevity.
-The piano was finished in olive drab, blue or grey paint dependent on the arm of the military it was intended for.
+Its construction used just 10% of the metal required by a traditional piano, and the components were designed for longevity.
+The piano was finished in olive drab, blue or grey paint depending on the arm of the military it was intended for.
 Some 2,436 were produced for military users and a similar number for approved civilian locations such as churches, schools and hotels.

 Background

 Steinway & Sons are a German-American company with manufacturing plants in Queens, New York, and Hamburg, Germany.
 The outbreak of World War II led to restrictions at both plants.
 The Hamburg plant suffered from confiscation of its timber stocks by the Nazi government and production was restricted to around 100 pianos per year.
 The plant was all but destroyed during an Allied bombing raid towards the end of the war.

 The Queens plant reduced outputs of pianos due to US government restrictions of the use of metals in musical instruments.
 Following the December 1941 entry of the US into the war the plant was ordered, in April 1942, to cease making pianos.
 The plant switched to manufacturing wings and tails for glider aircraft used to transport airborne troops and then to coffins.